Finding grants is on the mind of most every fundraiser.

 Having a full grant pipeline means funding for programs, projects, and equipment for your nonprofit.

 According to Giving USA, U.S. foundations give away millions in grants to deserving nonprofits every year.

 But here’s the bad news: hundreds of thousands of nonprofits are applying for those grants.

-The number of nonprofits has grown 20% over the last ten years.
-Today, there are more than 1.6 million nonprofits in the U.S. alone, not counting the ones in other countries.
+The number of nonprofits has grown tremendously.
+Today, there are more than 1.5 million nonprofits in the U.S. alone, not counting the ones in other countries.

 You must find your best opportunities.